jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

 -->

-<strong id="list-of-roles">I woud like to apply for a job at your company for either of the following roles:</strong>
+<strong id="list-of-roles">I woud like to apply for a job at your company for one of the following combination of roles:</strong>

 1. a ( [Design Guide](#design-guide) or [Design Partner](#design-partner) or [Design Apprentice](#design-apprentice) )
 <br />